kupehtci/DOCUMENTATION/AWS/AWS - RDS.md

 | **st1**                 | Throughput-optimized HDD | High throughput (MB/s) optimized, not IOPS.                                                                    | Up to 500 IOPS              | Data warehouse or analytics workloads              |
 | **sc1**                 | Cold HDD                 | Lowest-cost HDD.
 For infrequent access.                                                                        | ~80 IOPS                    | Archival or infrequently accessed data             |

+## RDS PRoxy

+RDS Proxy is an highly available and fully managed proxy that keeps between the application and an RDS or Aurora DB[^2] to pool and share connections.

+It adds different features:
+* Failover behaviour between RDS instances
+* Authentication
+* TLS controls.

+All the applications connect to that stable endpoint and it minimizes the connections to a more efficient set of DB Connections.

+Usefull to reduce spikes of traffic caused by frequent open/close connections from serverless services.

 ## Recovery

 ### Point-in-Time Recovery (PITR)